Early Modern Literature (1650-1850)

 CLASS DESCRIPTION

-In my classes, I prefer to teach students how to think deeply and engage thoughtfully with the ideas that have shaped us and the world.
-Therefore, I deliberately limit the number of works we cover.
+In my classes, I prefer to teach students how to think deeply and engage thoughtfully with the book we read together.
+Therefore, I deliberately limit the number of works covered in the class.
 This allows students to read slowly and truly contemplate what they are reading, rather than rushing through huge reading lists with very little understanding—or enjoyment.
 Alexander Pope famously wrote, “A little learning is a dangerous thing.
 Drink deep, or taste not…” We drink very deeply.

 Students (especially those who are not as Humanities oriented) respond very well to the less is more approach.
 It is a true delight to watch their confidence and excitement build as they begin to truly understand and enjoy intimidating old books.

 This class is primarily a class in learning how to read well.
 Therefore, there are only two small writing assignments--a midterm and a final.
-These are two short essays which allow a student to express his or her experience of reading and demonstrate a close and thoughtful reading of the text.
+These are two short essays which allow a student to express his or her experience of reading and demonstrate an attentive and thoughtful reading of the text.

 Bundle with Readings in Early Modern History at registration and save $50.